 Respect their need to be alone.

 Do not suggest that they “move on” and forget about the assault.

 Respect their right to decide whether or not to report to police.

 Remember to take care of yourself too and seek support if you need it.

-Let the victim/survivor tell you what they are comfortable sharing.
+Let them tell you what they are comfortable sharing.